 Development Planning

-Ipswich is situated at the center of the western corridor and a part of one of the fastest growing regions in Australia.
+Ipswich is situated at the centre of the western corridor and a part of one of the fastest growing regions in Australia.
 The Ipswich CBD is situated 40kms west of the Brisbane CBD.
-The Ipswich City Council is committed to providing integrated and progressive development and growth management through the application of the Ipswich Planning Scheme and applicable legislation.
+The Ipswich City Council is committed to providing integrated and progressive development and growth management through the application of the Ipswich City Plan 2025 (the planning scheme) and applicable legislation.

-Development Planning in Ipswich regulates development in accordance with the Economic Development Act 2012, Planning Act 2016 and the Ipswich Planning Scheme.
+Development Planning in Ipswich regulates development in accordance with the Economic Development Act 2012, Planning Act 2016, Ipswich City Plan 2025, Ripley Valley PDA Development Scheme and the Springfield Structure Plan.
 Development applications may be required for changes to existing development and for new developments.
 Prior to undertaking a project, it is important to determine if any development approvals are required in order to complete the project.

 Information Index